experimental36/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
 <br>
-For the average daily activity pattern we nce morewe calculate an aggregation of average of steps, this time by each interval.
+For the average daily activity pattern we once more calculate an aggregation of average of steps, this time by each interval.

 ```r